siversalih/pyChrome-Web-Automation/README.md

 ```
 ###The Files
 -	**pyChrome.py**
 	-	It is the main class object. pyChrome.py extends and simplify the APIs beyond just Selenium Webdriver APIs.
-It inherits some functionality from Selenium Webdriver APIs, but it also uses other modules such as urllib2, scipy, numpy, json, and javascript for creating a true Automation Platform engine.
+It inherits most functionality from Selenium Webdriver APIs, but it also uses other modules such as urllib2, scipy, numpy, json, and javascript for creating a Web Automation Platform.

 -	**src/browser.py**
 	-	It is a subclass of pyChrome.py.
 It manages the client (Chrome or Ghostdriver) such as for opening and closing web page, navigating through pages, controlling tabs, finding Web element within the page, and interacting with the page.